Alexandra D. Valenti

-Alexandra has experience representing clients in all stages of patent litigation, from pre-suit investigation through trial and appeal.
+Alexandra has experience representing clients in all stages of litigation and arbitration, from investigation through hearings, trial, and appeal.
+Her representations include:

 Pro Bono